pnp/sp-dev-fx-webparts/samples/react-add-js-css-ref/README.md

 ### Features of solution

-* WebPart to configure JS and CSS file reference.
+* Web part to configure JS and CSS file reference.
 * Edit functionality if at least one JS or CSS reference is already added via this solution
 * Completely remove all the references added via this solution
 * Support for relative url also, if your js and css file is referred from some document library in same site collection.